Mental health survey questions, examples, and types

 3. How many close friends do you have?

-4. What activities do you enjoy with your close friends?
+4. What activities do you enjoy with close friends?

 5. Please describe the primary sources of conflict between you and your close friends.